abhi0618/Challenge_RT_AWSTransform_Abhijeet/README.md

    - Policy file used: Chg_StepA-s3-Upload-read-policy.json.

 2. Create IAM User and Attach Policy:
-   - IAM user is named StepA-upload-s3-bucket.
    - This user is restricted to operate only on the required S3 bucket.
    - IAM policies are attached using CLI.

-3. Store Access Keys in AWS Systems Manager Parameter Store:
+3. Store Access Keys in AWS Systems Manager Parameter Store(As Seret manager start a free trial and has a billing activated after that ):
    - Secrets are stored securely using SSM (Parameter Store).
    - This avoids hardcoding secrets and is free under AWS Free Tier.
    - Access keys are retrieved dynamically and used with AWS CLI profiles.